 - Data sharing and security – DBMS limits the accessibility of the data to the authorized users only.
 This makes data sharing safer.
 Moreover shared data makes it possible to fulfill data requirements with minimal modifications.

-- The process of development of an application by a programmer becomes much easier since issues like data security, accessibility and integrity is automatically handled by DBMS.
+- The process of development of an application by a programmer becomes much easier.
+This is because issues like data security, accessibility and integrity is automatically handled by DBMS.

 - Centralized data ensures a more effective backup and recovery process than the conventional file processing systems.